MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-composing.md

 ### Bringing approaches together

-Ultimately, you'll use a combination of these approaches to meet your permission requirements.
+Ultimately, you use a combination of these approaches to meet your permission requirements.
 Many of the default permission sets from Microsoft follow this approach.
 The following figure illustrates how different permission sets (in this case, standard Dynamics 365 permission sets) can be used to compose two custom permission sets (EMPLOYEE and HR).
-The permission sets have been simplified for illustration purposes.
+The permission sets are simplified for illustration purposes.

 ![Shows an example of two custom permission sets based on standard D365 permission sets.](media/composed-permission-sets-v3.png)